rileyschenck/website/_posts/2023-07-07-Tucker-GPT.md

 7. Tweak your prompts for Chat-GPT (prompt engineering)

 ### 1. Web scraping 831 Tucker Carlson monologues from Fox News' website
+Edit: I originally scraped these transcripts for a class project on March 16, 2023 before Carlson's Fox News show was cancelled.
+This code no longer works since Fox News has removed the following page that included links to all of Carlson's available monologues and transcripts: https://www.foxnews.com/category/shows/tucker-carlson-tonight/transcript

 Comments explain how I scraped the monologues from Fox's website:
 ![Plot1]({{ site.url }}{{ site.baseurl }}/assets/images/webscrape1.png)
 ![Plot1]({{ site.url }}{{ site.baseurl }}/assets/images/webscrape2.png)